 Give an option to update the amount manually as well.

-Most nonprofits suggest that donors choose a donation frequency.
+Most nonprofits strongly suggest that donation page examples should allow donors to choose a donation frequency.
 Donors can decide whether they want to make a one-time payment or donate on a monthly, quarterly, annual basis.

 Give your donors the option to donate on a monthly basis automatically.
-It can dramatically increase the donation volume and reduce the time spent by your team following up with one-time donors.
+Statistics show that the monthly giving programs are preferred by 45% of donors.
+This can dramatically increase the donation volume and reduce the time spent by your team following up with one-time donors.

 Your donors want to know their credit card and personal information are secure.
 Display special labels or seals to reassure donors that all data and payments are stored securely.
 Make sure your website is SSL compliant and your URL begins with https.

-If you host your donation landing page on HubSpot, an SSL certificate is automatically installed, so this will be taken care of in advance.
+If you host your donation landing page on HubSpot, an SSL certificate is automatically installed, which trust us, is a major benefit in comparison to other hosting providers.